• Skip to main content

 Hawaii Performing Arts Festival’s Collaborative Piano/Assistant Music Director Professional Fellowship Program will award Fellowships to two outstanding pianist/conductors, aiming for careers in the collaborative piano, music director, and/or conducting field.

 Fellows will work closely with our piano faculty in one-on-one lessons and masterclasses focusing on vocal coaching, orchestral reductions, conducting, pianistic skills and other aspects of the work of a collaborative pianist and coach.
-Each fellow will be assigned as a primary rehearsal pianist for one of our mainstage productions (The Magic Flute or Into the Woods) under the guidance of our music directors.
+Each fellow will be assigned as a primary rehearsal pianist for one of our mainstage productions (The Marriage of Figaro and A Little Night Music) under the guidance of our music directors.

 ALL PROGRAM PARTICIPANTS will also receive education and experiences in traditional Hawaiian arts, history, and local landmarks.
 The beauty of the Hawaiian culture and ‘Āina are essential to the experience of our Festival.

-All Fellows receive a full-tuition waiver, shared housing accommodations for 20 nights, and on-campus meals while in residence.
+All Fellows receive a full-tuition waiver, shared housing accommodations, and on-campus meals while in residence.
 Breakfast, lunch, and dinner are provided on all days on-site, except performance days, tech days, and Festival dark days.

 Roundtrip airfare to/from Kona (KOA) is the responsibility all participants.
 A rental car will be required for the duration of the Festival and can be shared amongst participants to lower the cost.
 Car shares can be arranged by contacting Shayna Leahy, Artistic Administrator, at sleahy@hawaiipaf.org, following the acceptance of an offer.